two-frontiers-project/2FP-expedition-template/RECEIPTS_TICKETS_CONFIRMATIONS/CONFIRMATIONS/README.md

-Put hotel/lodging confirmations and other relevant info here
+Put hotel or lodging confirmations and similar reservations in this folder.
+Include contact information and dates for quick access when traveling.